 Much to the chagrin of my inner 12-year-old, Back to the Future wasn’t spot on with all its predictions for our current lifestyle.
-Hoverboards are still a work in progress, cars aren’t flying yet, and we still haven’t been able to harness the power of a jigawatt.
+Hoverboards are still a work in progress, cars aren’t flying yet, and we still haven’t been able to harness the power of a gigawatt.
 Still, the future has given us a few things to celebrate.
 My local gas station is patrolled by a robot security guard.
 My car is basically crash-proof and may even drive itself someday, and modern medicine continues to work miracles.

 In the workplace, progress has been a bit slower.
-Memos have taken new shape as emails and instant messages, I haven’t used a stapler since 2014, and the debate rages on about the value of annual performance appraisals.
+Memos have taken new shapes as emails and instant messages, I haven’t used a stapler since 2014, and the debate rages on about the value of annual performance appraisals.

 This slow progress isn’t just in our heads.
 According to Deloitte’s Rewriting the Rules for the Digital Age, business adapts to technological change at half the rate we do in our personal lives.
 The public policy adopts at a pace 1/4 the rate of technological change, making it so business functions have a harder time evolving.
 Human Resources, which is tied closely to public policy work through regulatory and compliance management, may face the same challenges.